 I completed my Ph.D at the University of Toronto in November 2018.
 I’ve lectured at the University of Toronto and at Ryerson University.
-My recent research is in group epistemology, in meta-social-epistemology, and in the epistemology of scientific collaboration.
+My recent research is in group epistemology, meta-epistemology, and the epistemology of scientific collaboration.

-My work is published in the American Philosophical Quarterly, the Canadian Journal of Philosophy, Social Epistemology, Metascience, and elsewhere.
+My work is published in the American Philosophical Quarterly, Synthese, the Canadian Journal of Philosophy, and elsewhere.
 I have presented my research at several American Philosophical Association meetings and elsewhere.

 I’m engaged in two research projects.
-Virtually all literature to-date in group epistemology can be classified as intra-group epistemology: analysis of epistemically salient happenings within groups.
+Virtually all extant literature in group epistemology can be classified as intra-group epistemology: analysis of epistemically salient happenings within groups.
 In my project, “The Epistemology of Group Interaction,” I’ve begun exploring issues in inter-group epistemology: analysis of epistemically salient happenings between groups.
-In a second project, I’m developing an account of deep epistemic failure or closed-mindedness — what I call epistemic pathology — at both the individual and group levels.
+In a second project, I’m developing an account of deep epistemic failure or closed-mindedness–what I call epistemic pathology–at both the individual and group levels.
 I anticipate this project will lead to an account of group polarization, which will dovetail nicely with my project on group interaction.

-I’m married to Tarryn, a behaviour analyst and consultant who works with children with autism, and with their caregivers and schools.
+I’m married to Tarryn, a behaviour analyst who works with children with autism, and with their caregivers.
 We’re the proud parents of Aurelia (Dec. ’14) and Isaac (June ’18).

-Some things I like: eating, woodworking, popular science (esp. popular astronomy), hockey, mythology, soccer.
+Some things I like: eating, popular science (esp. popular astronomy), mythology, soccer.

 |Epistemology; Philosophy of Science.|